APN-Community/IETF108-Side-Meeting-APN/README.md

 7	Conclusion – the way forward.
 (5 mins)

-# Links to the mailing list, draft charter if any, relevant Internet-Drafts, etc.

-•	Mailing List: - None assigned as yet
+#	Mailing List: - None assigned as yet

-•	Relevant drafts and relevant materials:
+#	Relevant drafts and relevant materials:

 •	Problem statement & Use cases: